elementor/one-click-accessibility/readme.txt

 == Changelog ==

+= 2.0.1 - 2018-05-02 =
+* Fix! - Increased icon size in the toolbar
+* Tweak! - Restored `sr-only` class for smooth update

 = 2.0.0 - 2018-05-01 =
 * Tweak! - Renamed plugin to One Click Accessibility
 * Tweak! - Added an option to select an toolbar icon